Integrating by parts at finite density: Proceeding to the two-loop level and beyond

 By removing the vanishing integrals from eq.~\eqref{eq:sunsetexplicitIBP} and using the one-loop $(d+1)$-dimensional IBP relation \eqref{eq:ibp:1l:d+1}, the low-temperature limit of the sunset integral is seen to simplify to

 This result is in agreement with computations of the low-temperature pressure of QCD (see e.g.~appendix~B of \cite{Vuorinen:2003fs}) and can moreover be computed directly using the cutting rules of~\cite{Ghisoiu:2016swa}, as we demonstrate in appendix~\ref{app:cuttingrules}.
 As far as we are aware, the factorization formula is, however, new.
-It is notably of different structure than the factorizing integrals of odd-valued numerator exponents in eq.~\eqref{eq:S111:T:cross}, which was derived using a set of spatial IBP operators listed in eqs.~\eqref{eq:ibp:11:spatial}--\eqref{eq:ibp:22:spatial} of appendix \ref{app:spatialcheck}.
+It is notably of different structure than the factorizing integrals of odd-valued numerator exponents in eq.~\eqref{eq:S111:T:cross}, which was derived using a set of spatial IBP operators listed in eqs.~\eqref{eq:ibp:11:spatial}--\eqref{eq:ibp:12:spatial} of appendix \ref{app:spatialcheck}.
 As a consequence, we can relate the factorizing one-loop integrals with odd-valued numerator exponents to the even-valued ones.
 This is technically not a linear relation among one-loop integrals and curiously only gets generated at the two-loop level.
-At low temperature, we find the relation
+At low temperatures, we find the relation

-which we expect to extend to general $\mu$ and $T$ when combining spatial and temporal IBPs akin to eq.~\eqref{eq:sunsetexplicitIBP}.
-In the high-$T$ regime, integrals with odd-valued numerator powers such as the left-hand side of~\eqref{eq:S:a12:s12:odd:ibp} vanish.
+which represents the $T=0$ limit of a more complicated relation valid at all $T$ and $\mu$.
+Note that in the opposing limit of $\mu=0$ but $T\neq 0$, integrals with odd-valued numerator powers such as the left-hand side of~\eqref{eq:S:a12:s12:odd:ibp} vanish, implying that the relation derived here will necessarily obtain corrections at nonzero $T$.

 While the above example led to a simple and aesthetically pleasing result, it was not perfectly in line with the strategy we outlined in sec.~\ref{sec:IBPintro}, where we emphasized the importance of the maximally primed type~\ref{typeB} terms.
 A more systematic and more easily generalizable strategy in line with this idea is to consider exclusively differential operators that contain temporal derivatives with respect to all fermionic loop momenta.
 The vanishing of the total derivatives then leads to relations such as